wbamberg/idl-reference/docs/nsITransferable.md

 In C++ callers, if you have the corresponding document, you can just call
 nsIDocument::GetLoadContext to get to the load context object.

-@param aContext the load context associated with the transferable object.
-       This can be set to null if a load context is not available.

 #### Parameters ####